myckhel/use-redux-states/website/versioned_docs/version-1.x/apis/set-config.md

 ### **cleanup.**

-boolean value to determine if the state should be deleted when all component that subscribed to a state name have been unmounted from react tree.
+boolean value to determine if the state should be deleted when all component that subscribed to a state path have been unmounted from react tree.
 **_this is experimental_**

 ### **setter()?**